armvirus/hook-scanner/README.md

 ## Example Usage
 ![Valorant Example](./example.jpg)

-Note: this project was coded in 1 day so it might have some bugs (open ticket)<br />
+Note: this project was coded in 1 day so it might have some bugs (open ticket) It can be customized to skip modules that you don't want to get scanned [here](https://github.com/armvirus/hook-scanner/blob/21010632c050f89aff219254087d20d8970085ff/hook_scanner/scanner.cpp#L119)<br />

 ## Usage